Book Character Name Ideas: 90+ Names by Genre

 Science Fiction Character Names

-Sci-fi names must bridge the gap between the familiar and the futuristic.
-These names blend multicultural influences with speculative elements—clone markers, stellar references, and streamlined constructions—that signal advanced civilizations while keeping characters relatable and human at their core.
+Sci-fi names work best when they feel both familiar and futuristic.
+These names blend multicultural influences with speculative elements such as clone markers, stellar references, and streamlined constructions.

 - 1